sergeikhmelev/Shopping-Platform/README.md

 ### Improvements

+#### Problem with persistance layer

+Initially I used https://github.com/vladmihalcea/hypersistence-utils to persist [CountBasedDiscountPolicy.discounts] as a JSON array.
+But it didn't work with H2 and to save time and don't do major modification of API I decided to replace the DB with list.
+In retrospective, I should've keep both commits 'perstising layer' and 'revert'.
+But I've decided to remove them altogether.
+Now, I do think it wasn't the best decision.

 #### Domain

 1. Clarify with PO if the product price calculation endpoint is expected to receive a discount policy type as an argument.